-In some states, you will automatically be a tax-exempt organization if the IRS granted you a 501(c)(3) tax exemption.
-Other states will require you to apply for state level tax-exemption separately.
+In some states, you will automatically be a tax-exempt organization if the IRS grants you a 501(c)(3) tax exemption.
+Other states will require you to apply for state-level tax exemption separately.

-Check with your state's department of revenue or attorney general's office to learn more.
+Check with your state's Department of Revenue or Attorney General's office to learn more about the state law.

 Most states require this before you can ask for donations.
 Talk to your state's attorney general's office for more information.